jundalisay/superb/content/en/research/sarkar/farming/chapter-2-land.md

 Many people raise questions regarding cooperatives because in most countries the cooperative system has failed.
 On the basis of the examples to date, it is not appropriate to criticize the cooperative system.
 This is because most countries could not evolve the indispensable conditions necessary for the success of the cooperative system.
 Cooperatives depend upon three main factors for their success – morality, strong supervision and the wholehearted acceptance of the masses.
 Wherever these three factors have been evident in whatever measure, cooperatives have achieved proportionate success.

 Take the case of Israel.
 Because the country is surrounded by enemies on all sides, the people are extremely aware of the need to be self-reliant.
 People want wholeheartedly to consolidate the national economy.
 Thus, they have converted arid deserts into productive agricultural land through the cooperative system.

-As this kind of mentality was never created in India, India is a classic example of the failure of the cooperative system.
-Indian cooperatives were not created for economic development but for the fulfilment of political interests.
-Under such circumstances it was impossible for the cooperative system to succeed.
+This kind of mentality was never created in India.
+This is why India is a classic example of the failure of the cooperative system.

+Indian cooperatives were not created for economic development, but for the fulfilment of political interests.
+This made it  impossible for the cooperative system to succeed.

 Good examples must be established to encourage people to adopt the cooperative system.
 There should be pilot cooperative projects, machine stations, adequate irrigation systems, and improved seeds and insecticides.

-At the same time people must be educated about the beneficial aspects of cooperatives.
+At the same time, people must be educated about the beneficial aspects of cooperatives.
 Instead of educating people how to increase the productivity of their land, the leaders of India show films on birth control in the market place.

 I call such people the greatest enemies of humanity.